bqplot/governance/code_of_conduct.md

 <!-- For information on enforcement, please view the [*Enforcement
 Manual*](enforcement). -->

-Original text courtesy of the [*Speak Up!*](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html) and [*Django*](https://www.djangoproject.com/conduct) Projects, modified by Bqplot.
+Original text courtesy of [Project Jupyter](https://github.com/jupyter/governance/blob/3785332602464a85b912479a607b4cd595e0f17a/conduct/code_of_conduct.md), which gives credit to the [*Speak
+Up!*](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html)
+and [*Django*](https://www.djangoproject.com/conduct) Projects,
+modified by Bqplot.
 We are grateful to those projects for contributing these materials under open licensing terms for us to easily reuse.